harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 ## Projects

-Lot's of my work was on some very discrete projects.
+Lots of my work was on some very discrete projects.
 Here they are.

 ### WHO app
 - **Progress**: Largely ended advisory in May 2020 / Project ongoing